ebiz-Team5-task4/upmc-website/ReadMe.txt

 On top black bar,
 1. Where it says "English", its a dropdown to change language.
 Other languages are not implemented.
 2. "Store Location" and "Track Your Order" are extra feature pages.
 Not implemented.
-3. "Setting" is user account settings.
+3. "My Account" is user account settings.
 Not implemented.

 The tab headers at the right of "Shop by category" are intended features.
 Not implemented.